 While some parents connect allowance to chores, Jen and Toby see allowance as a teaching tool and a way to hopefully help the girls develop some money management skills.

 Another big aha for Kate and Meg is the discovery of compound interest on their savings.
-Especially with the Early Saver accounts which earn close to 6% interest.
+Especially with the Early Saver accounts which earn a premium interest rate on the first $500 in deposits.
 “It just keeps growing without them doing anything.
 They get it – and I think it motivates them to save even more.”

 And what are the girls saving for?
 For Kate, it might be for a trip to the mall with friends or vacation souvenirs.
 Meg is more of a long-term saver, Toby explains.
 “She'll keep saving and saving until one day she'll just decide to go and buy something fun.”